December 18, 2017 By psekerka

 It is surely legitimate for example to ask whether a merger would result in the reduction or closure, for example, of R+D facilities, which, beyond a potential loss of jobs, could have a negative impact on the competitive advantage of a national economy.
 The same goes for acquisitions of critical infrastructure.
 These issues are not simply populist but real and need to be addressed.
 The European Commission has already proposed to supplement the controls in the EU Merger Regulation with an information-sharing mechanism between the Commission and member states, which is designed to pick up cases where further scrutiny by individual member states may be necessary.

+There is a growing mistrust of large multinational corporations who appear to benefit unduly from globalization and from the digitalization of the world economy.
 There is increasing interest among European authorities as to the extent of competition between platforms as well as the scope that may exist for some companies to exploit their possession of large amounts of data on consumer transactions; a reassessment of established antitrust concepts is underway.

 Generally speaking, competition authorities on both sides of the Atlantic have taken the view that the efficiencies gained in a vertical merger outweigh any danger of foreclosure of competition.
 We see that the DoJ is opposing a vertical merger between AT&T/Time Warner merger on the ground that the combined firm would have both content and distribution of sufficient size to foreclose competitors.
 This is but one example of where theories of anticompetitive harm are being redefined and retested to ensure that competition authorities neither intervene too early or too late in fast-moving consumer-centred markets.